dynamsoft-docs/code-parser-docs/development/javascript/user-guide.md

 }
 ```

-Tip: When creating a CodeParser object within a function which may be called more than once, it’s best to use a “helper” variable to avoid double creation such as pParser in the following code
+Tip: When creating a CodeParser object within a function which may be called more than once, it's best to use a "helper" variable to avoid double creation such as pParser in the following code

 ```javascript
 Dynamsoft.DCP.CodeParser.license = "YOUR-LICENSE-KEY";